 Step-by-step instructions: How to obtain the IRS Verification of Non-Filing Letter

 In order to answer “Yes” to having a child on the FAFSA, you must be providing support for yourself as well as more than half of the child’s financial support.
 It is likely that the information you submitted about your income and family information indicated that someone else was providing more than half of your child’s financial support.
 Sometimes a student who has a child may live with the student’s parent (the child’s grandparent), in which case the child’s grandparent is likely to be the person providing more than half of the financial support.

-Please view the year specific Verification of Tax Information below.
+Please provide the year specific item(s) for Verification of Tax Information listed below.

 An individual who is required to file an IRS income tax return and has been granted a filing extension by the IRS, must provide all the items below: